-E. Multifamily Award History (4 points)

-Projects located in communities that have not received an award or allocation of funding or 1.
-HTCs from Minnesota Housing for a source of funding offered through the Multifamily Consolidated RFP/HTC Round 1, HTC Round 2, in any pipeline funding round if the funding source is available in the RFP/HTC Round 1, or for projects receiving an allocation of bonding authority from Minnesota Management and Budget (MMB) with an award of 4% Minnesota Housing HTCs in the last five years.
-Projects that received Low and Moderate Income Rental (LMIR)-only financing are excluded.
-Refer to the Multifamily Award History Methodology in the Methodology Guide for more information (4 points)

-Black-, Indigenous-, People of Color-, and Women-owned Business Enterprises

-F. Black-, Indigenous-, People of Color-, and Women-owned Business Enterprises (1 to 19 points)

-- 1. A Black-, Indigenous-,- People of Color-- or Women-owned Business Enterprise is a tribe or triballydesignated housing entity, tribal corporate entity, or other entity which is at least 51% owned by an individual(s) that is(are) Black, Indigenous, a Person of Color, or a woman.
-This includes nonprofits and governmental entities where the executive director or equivalent where the individual is Black, Indigenous, a Person of Color, or a woman.
-The individual must also control and manage the daily business operations.
+E. Multifa mily Award H istory (4 points) 1.
+HTCs from N Consolidate is available i from Minne in the last fi financing ar ated in communities that have not received an award or allocation of funding or Minnesota Housing for a source of funding offered through the Multifamily d RFP/HTC Round 1, HTC Round 2, in any pipeline funding round if the funding source n the RFP/HTC Round 1, or for projects receiving an allocation of bonding authority sota Management and Budget (MMB) with an award of 4% Minnesota Housing HTCs we years.
+Projects that received Low and Moderate Income Rental (LMIR)-only e excluded.
+Refer to the Multifamily Award History Methodology in the Methodology ore information (4 points) Bla ack-, Indi genous-, Peo ole of Color-, and Women-owned Business Enterprises F. 1.
+A Bladesi individual gove Indigual busi coul ack-, Indigence gnated housing vidual(s) that ernmental ent genous, a Per ness operations Id include a sig People of Color-, and Women-owned Business Enterprises (1 to 19 points) ous-,- People of Color or Women-owned Business Enterprise is a tribe or triballying entity, tribal corporate entity, or other entity which is at least 51% owned by an is(are) Black, Indigenous, a Person of Color, or a woman.
+This includes nonprofits and cities where the executive director or equivalent where the individual is Black, son of Color, or a woman.
+The individual must also control and manage the daily ins.
 Provide documentation demonstrating that the entity meets the definition.
-This could include a signed and dated certification statement, qualification forms, ownership documentation, or third-party verification. - Ownership/Sponsorship (Select one) a. - The project owner/sponsor is a tribe or tribally designated housing entity, tribal i. corporate entity or a for-profit Black-, Indigenous-, People of Color-owned Business Enterprise (8 points) - The project owner/sponsor is a for-profit Women-owned Business Enterprise ii.
-(5 points) - iii. | The project owner/sponsor is a nonprofit Black-, Indigenous-, People of Color-, - or Women-owned Business Enterprise (4 points) - b.
-Development Team

-The developer, general contractor, architect, service provider, or management agent is a Black-, Indigenous-, People of Color-,- or Women-owned Business Enterprise.
-Select one.

-- Two or more entities are a Black-, Indigenous-, People of Color-owned Business i.
-Enterprise (7 points) - ii.
+This gned and dated certification statement, qualification forms, ownership or third-party verification. a.
+Owners ship/Sponsorship (Select one) i.
+The project owner/sponsor is a tribe or tribally designated housing entity, tribal corporate entity or a for-profit Black-, Indigenous-, People of Color-owned Business Enterprise (8 points) ii. ☐ The project owner/sponsor is a for-profit Women-owned Business Enterprise (5 points) iii.
+The project owner/sponsor is a nonprofit Black-, Indigenous-, People of Color-,or Women-owned Business Enterprise (4 points) The de opment Team eveloper, general contractor, architect, service provider, or management agent is a Indigenous-, People of Color-,- or Women-owned Business Enterprise.
+Select one. i.
+Two or more entities are a Black-, Indigenous-, People of Color-owned Business Enterprise (7 points) ii.
 Two or more entities are Women-owned Business Enterprises or a combination of Black-, Indigenous-, People of Color-, or Women-owned Business Enterprise (4 points)

 &lt;sup>12 Includes Native and Indigenous North and South American, Black and African-descendant, Hispanic or Latinx, Asian and Pacific Islander, and other non-white communities.
-2024-2025 Self-Scoring Worksheet c.
-Partnership

-- iii.
+iii.
 One entity is a Black, Indigenous, People of Color-owned Business Enterprise/ Women-owned Business Enterprise (1 point)